chrisduvillard/Certificates/README.md

   1) Introduction to Portfolio Construction and Analysis with Python
   2) Advanced Portfolio Construction and Analysis with Python
   3) Python and Machine Learning for Asset Management
+  4) Python and Machine-Learning for Asset Management with Alternative Data Sets

 - Fundamentals of Reinforcement Learning
   1) Sample-based Learning Methods